michaelminter/code-kindness-doc/docs/javascript/react/overview.md

 ```

 ### Constructor
+The constructor is mainly used for two purposes,

+1. To initialize local state by assigning object to `this.state`.
+2. For binding event handler methods to the instance.

 A child class constructor cannot make use of `this` reference until `super()` method has been called.
 The same applies for ES6 sub-classes as well.
 The main reason of passing props parameter to `super()` call is to access `this.props` in your child constructors.

 **Passing props:**